 Staff would like to bring the following items to the attention of the Advisory Committee during the review of this property.
 The following does not affect the scoring.
 The following are items that will be addressed in the Executive Summary to the Board of County Commissioners if this property moves forward for ranking.

 Trash and dumping concerns will be reviewed and highlighted on a parcel-by-parcel basis as applications are received.
-There is potential for an I-75 Interchange in this area, and the Perez parcel property is in an area where a roadway expansion may be needed in the near future.
+There is potential for an I-75 Interchange in the area of the Gore TPMA, and a roadway expansion and stormwater ponds may be needed in the near future.
 If these properties are approved for the A-List, staff will take this information into consideration when planning amenities and public access on the site.
 Additionally, when applicable, language will be memorialized in the Purchase Agreements and related closing documents to ensure Collier County Transportation will be able to purchase a portion of the properties from Conservation Collier for future right-of-way, if and when needed, at the original per-acre acquisition cost.